anakhalil/rndexercise/README.md

 - It might also be better to return properly formatted messages, with codes and the data in the body and in json format.
 I.e. IActionResult.
 - I did note that there is a delay, in starting each job, when the jobs list is large.
 - It would be nice to return some JSON rather then a list.
+- I don't think its fully async as the service should release the client then contact when its done running simulate.
+My design is a asynrous broker which allows multiple clients to communicate, with it, as the same time.
+However each client connection is not async.

 Considering it's my first time with .net I took advantage of ContosoPizza template.
 Please see the commit history as I have updated the readme as the project advanced.